 Pete is a classically trained guitarist having studied music at The American University with John Marlow, a protégé of Andres Segovia, and he has studied with noted jazz guitarist and former Chapel Hill resident, Howard Morgen.
 Pete played solo guitar for many years in the DC area including several folk and rock bands before joining with Jane to form CityFolk.
 He has performed classical guitar accompaniment for several Concert Singers of Cary performances.
 Pete expanded his performance credits to include writing and performing a portion of the score used in the Applause!
 Cary Youth Theater’s production of the “Pied Piper of Hamelin”.
 He also plays the walkabout dulcimer and is a certified guitar repair technician/luthier.

-Joanna provides upright bass for CityFolk when she is not attending college.
+Joanna provides upright bass for CityFolk when she is not attending school.
 She has served as the Principal bassist for the Triangle Youth Symphony and has been a NC All State musician.
 She has performed in several concerts at the Meymandi Concert Hall in Raleigh with the Youth Symphony and has performed with the UNC Wilmington string orchestra.

 Our Bio – Performance Poster – Marketing Materials – Repertoire